The Top 10 Must See Waterfalls In Iceland

 Sluicing 198m through a narrow canyon at the head of Hvalfjordur, Glymur is a compelling reason for you to skip the shortcut through the sea tunnel and take the long way round.
 Though not for the faint-hearted, the four-hour, round-trip hike to the falls is spectacular.
 As well as walking through a small cave, you cross the River Botnsa on a narrow log bridge (with a cable hand rail) before scaling the rim of the Glymur’s impressive slot canyon for heart-in-mouth views of the falls.

-Falling for Glymur: 7-night Journey to the Centre of the Earth self-drive
+See it for yourself on our: 7-night Journey to the Centre of the Earth self-drive